 - Students with learning disabilities may also take longer to complete assignments, so it is particularly important to provide a detailed syllabus at the beginning of the class.
 The syllabus should list all assignments and due-dates.

-- If possible, provide frequent opportunities for feedback: for example, weekly quizzes on assigned reading, instructor review of early drafts of essays, error-analysis of tests.
+- If possible, provide frequent opportunities for feedback: for example, weekly quizzes on the assigned reading, instructor review of early drafts of essays, error-analysis of tests.
 If a student’s written exams seem far inferior to the student’s classwork, the two of you can meet during your office hours for a discussion of the exam questions.
 This discussion will give you a better idea of what the student really knows and how you can help the student produce better exams or other written work.

 - Encourage students to contact you in order to clarify assignments.
 You might suggest that students re-phrase the assignment and send the re-phrased version to you via e-mail.
 You can then reply via e-mail, confirming that the student has understood the assignment or correcting misunderstandings.